-This course will explore audio mixing and other advanced finishing techniques.
-Students will walk through the process of mixing audio in preparation for the post-production phase of their documentary films.
-Students will work with commonly used effects such as EQ, reverb, and de-essing, will learn how to change the length and speed of audio tracks, and will explore recording scratch tracks.
-Topics will include: adjusting audio levels, keyframes, using the Limiter and EQ effects, working with audio transitions, healing noise, trimming, recording, and exporting audio.
+This course explores audio mixing and other advanced finishing techniques.
+Students walk through the process of mixing audio in preparation for the post-production phase of their documentary films.
+Students work with commonly used effects such as EQ, reverb, and de-essing, learn how to change the length and speed of audio tracks, and explore recording scratch tracks.
+Topics include: adjusting audio levels, keyframes, using the Limiter and EQ effects, working with audio transitions, healing noise, trimming, recording, and exporting audio.
+Prerequisite: DIGI 4550A